Skip to main content

 Drawing a gradient of dots in C48 mode, using automatic scaling

-In this example, we are using the Screen(‘DrawDots’) command to draw a gradient of dots in a ring around the middle of the display.
+In this example, we use the Screen(‘DrawDots’) command to draw a gradient of dots in a ring around the center of the display.
 Like the previous example, we will draw our stimuli directly in 16 bpc.

 DrawDots does not allow you to manually scale dots to half-width.
 Instead, we will use one of the automatic scaling modes available with PsychImaging(‘AddTask’, ‘General’, ‘EnableDataPixxC48Output’, modes).
 This will ensure our dots appear as circles on the display, rather than stretched ovals.